DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/09-docker-compose-cli.markdown

 4. **Variables and moving a composition between environments**, Compose supports variables in the Compose file.
 You can use these variables to customize your composition for different environments, or different users.

 ## Common use cases

+Compose can be used in many different ways.

+1. **Development environments**, When you’re developing software, the ability to run an application in an isolated environment and interact with it is crucial.
+The Compose command line tool can be used to create the environment and interact with it.
+2. **Automated testing environments**, An important part of any Continuous Deployment or Continuous Integration process is the automated test suite.
+Automated end-to-end testing requires an environment in which to run tests.
+Compose provides a convenient way to create and destroy isolated testing environments for your test suite.
+3. **Single host deployments**, Compose has traditionally been focused on development and testing workflows, but with each release we’re making progress on more production-oriented features.